CAFECA-IO/auto-trade/README.md

 }
 ```

-[!WARNING]
+> [!WARNING]
-The strategy must have the same functions and parameters as the example above. and it' free to combine the strategy as long as it's in the same format.
+The strategy must have the same functions and parameters as the example above.
+However, it' free to combine the strategy as long as it's in the same format.

 ## Running the app